 - Standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing and avoiding close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.

-Can I accept food from China?
+Can I accept food and products from China?

 Yes, although Coronviruses are zoonotic (can spread between animal and human) the current outbreak is human to human transmission.
 There are currently no restrictions on international trade movements.

-Only use/purchase food from nominated/approved suppliers.
+Only use/purchase food and products from nominated/approved suppliers.

 There are ongoing investigations into this virus and this is a rapidly evolving situation, so monitor the Public Health England website for updates and further advice.
-If you are a customer and need advice, please call the helpline service or your Account Manager.
+If you are a customer and need advice, please call the Helpline service or your account manager.

 As the situation with coronavirus has developed, we would encourage businesses to consider some of the following efforts in order to contain the spread of infection

 Are your current policies still applicable?

 Review standard policies to see if they need to be temporarily reconsidered, for example, trading with no hot water for up to 4 hours may be an issue during the outbreak.

 Have you got a home working contingency plan?